joyofpw/solidwire/README.md

 The node would detemine to have children if the operator `->` is present and ends with the `...` operator.

 ## Example
-The following document can express how a simple blog could be expressed using *Solid Wire* syntax.
+The following document shows how a simple blog could be expressed using *Solid Wire* syntax.

 ```
 #! solidwire.version 1